StormyEmery/Computer-Graphics_RayTracer/README.md

 # Computer-Graphics_RayTracer
-Final Project for the Computer Graphics course at the University of Texas.
+Final Project for a Computer Graphics course.
 It generates ray-traced images of complex scenes using the Whitted illumination model.

 Implemented triagnle-ray intersection so that the ray tracer could display triangle meshes.